joelparkerhenderson/wordbooks/pages/scrum/index.md

 * Product Owner: Define and prioritize the features of the product; build and maintain the product backlog; ensure stakeholders understand the product vision and goals.

-* Scrum Master: Ensure that Scrum is properly implemented and followed; facilitate team meetings; help the team identify and overcome obstacles.
+* Scrum Master: Ensure that Scrum is properly implemented; facilitate meetings; help the team identify and overcome obstacles.

 * Development Team: Design, build, and test the product.